hamidghaedi/scRNA-cell-cell-communication-analysis/README.md

 options(stringsAsFactors = FALSE)

-# A function to take Seurat obje, make subsets, create cellchat obj and process

-cccAnalyzer <- function(object, # Seurat object
+#' A function to perform cell-cell communication analysis using CellChat
+#'
+#' @param object A Seurat object containing single-cell RNA-seq data
-                        cellTypeColumn, # Column in Seurat metadata containing cell type information cellTypes, # Cell type(s) of interest
+#' @param cellTypeColumn Column in Seurat metadata containing cell type information
-                        groupColumn, # Column in Seurat metadata for further grouping group, # Group of samples (not cells) nWorker = 12, # Number of cores to be used for cellchat analysis min.cells = 20, # Minimum number of cells in a cell type to be considered for cell-cell communication analysis saveAs = NULL, # File name to save the resulting CellChat object as an RDS file in WD db.use = NULL) { # Interaction type to be considered (if NULL, all except non-protein signaling will be considered)
+#' @param cellTypes Cell type(s) of interest for analysis
+#' @param groupColumn Column in Seurat metadata for further grouping
+#' @param group Group of samples (not cells)
+#' @param nWorker Number of cores to be used for parallel processing
+#' @param min.cells Minimum number of cells in a cell type to be considered for analysis
+#' @param saveAs File name to save the resulting CellChat object as an RDS file in the working directory
+#' @param db.use Interaction type to be considered (if NULL, all except non-protein signaling will be considered)
+#'
+#' @return A CellChat object containing the results of cell-cell communication analysis
+#'
+cccAnalyzer <- function(object, cellTypeColumn, cellTypes, groupColumn, group, nWorker = 12, min.cells = 20, saveAs = NULL, db.use = NULL) {

   # Print progress message
   cat("Subsetting Seurat object...\n")